ordinals/ord/docs/src/inscriptions/pointer.md

 OP_ENDIF
 ```

-An inscription at offset 256:
+An inscription with pointer 256:

 ```
 OP_FALSE